mrkkrp/snake/README.md

 # Snake

 Classic snake game in Clojure!
-Give it a try, it's beautiful ;-)
+Give it a try — it's beautiful ;-)

 ## Installation